 Tropical Cyclones are called cyclones, hurricanes or typhoons based on where on Earth the form.

-They are all powerful, spinning storms collectively called tropical cyclones, which form over warm tropical waters and reach sustained internal wind speeds of 74 mph.
+They are all powerful, spinning storms collectively called tropical cyclones, which form over warm tropical waters and reach sustained internal wind speeds of at least 74 mph.

 The storms are named according to seasonal lists kept by their respective basin's monitoring body.